Hit enter after type your search item

 Creating various sized icons example

-Just like the color of icons based on buttons in above example, the size of the icons is also adapted as per the containing element.
+Just like the color of icons based on buttons in the above example, the size of the icons is also adapted as per the containing element.
 See the following example where I used three sizes of buttons with various Iconic icons:

 Bootstrap iconic sizes